SMTG-Bham/easyunfold/README.md

 ```

 to generate a plot of the spectral function.
-It is possible to further customise the plot though command line arguments.
+It is possible to further customise the plot though command line arguments - see the help with `easyunfold unfold plot --help`.

 ### Hints